softlayer/terraform-provider-softlayer/docs/resources/softlayer_bare_metal.md

 }
 ```

-The most simplest way to create a bare metal server is using `quote_id` attribute.
-User can create a quote for specific bare metal servers.
-If
+## Create a bare metal server using quote ID
- users already have a quote id for the bare metal server, they can create a new bare metal server with the quote id.
-You can find the quote id by
+If users already have a quote id for the bare metal server, they can create a new bare metal server with the quote id.
- navigating the menu Account > Sales > Quotes on SoftLayer portal.
 The following example describes a basic configuration for a bare metal server with
  quote_id.

-# Example of a quote based ordering
+## Example of a quote based ordering
 ```hcl
 # Create a new bare metal
 resource "softlayer_bare_metal" "quote_test" {